rizzn/BurnOnRead-Directory-Index/README.md

-# PDI - BurnOnRead Directory Index
+# BDI - BurnOnRead Directory Index
 ## Easy to use BOR Sites and their features

 | Name | Url | Encryption | Burn | API | Password | Upload |